Weird-Ghosts/www/content/baby-ghosts/index.md

 #intro
-The Baby Ghosts Peer Accelerator is a partnership between Weird Ghosts and Gamma Space providing a grant of $25,000 and six months of tailored mentorship.
+The Baby Ghosts Peer Accelerator is a partnership between Weird Ghosts and Gamma Space.
+It provides a grant of $25,000 and six months of tailored mentorship.
 The program emphasizes open communication, progress mapping, and interactive creative reflection.